jameschuang2002/jameschuang2002.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a 2nd year M.S. student in computer science at the University of North Carolina at Chapel Hill advised by Prof. Andrew Kwong.
+I am a 2nd year M.S. student in computer science at the University of North Carolina at Chapel Hill advised by [Prof. Andrew Kwong](https://andrewkwong.org/).
 My research interests lies computer architecture and security with a focus on microarchitectural side-channel attacks and defenses.

 Before coming to the United States, I completed my secondary education in Taiwan and graduated from the University of British Columbia (UBC) in 2020 with a Bachelor's in Applied Science (B.ASc.) majoring in Computer Engineering.

 My recent projects explore techniques to extract sufficiently accurate keystroke timing using cache side-channel attacks for reconstruction on Intel and Apple processors.
 In my spare time, I enjoy reading and exploring other microarchitectural vulnerabilities.

-Contacts: lchuang \[at\] cs \[dot\] unc \[dot\] edu
+Contacts: lchuang \[at\] cs \[dot\] unc \[dot\] edu.
+You can find my [CV](/assets/pdf/cv.pdf) here.

-Fred Brooks Building 341, 201 South Columbia Street, Chapel Hill, North Carolina 27514
+FB 341, 201 South Columbia Street, Chapel Hill, North Carolina 27514